ProtonKicker/My-Projects/3D Printing Projects/Apple Cable Clip/README.md

 That is why I decided to make this simple and easy to 3D print clip that could potentially help you tidy up your desk.

 Downlaod the 3mf file as you like!
+## version 3.0 printout
+the clip work as expected,way better then v2.0 it just clips really well

+other than clipping the iPhone charing cable, it also works with thicker wires, such as the one on my Baidu bluetooth speaker

 ## version 3.0 design release
 A new design is made!